adamlabrash/legislator-ledger/README.md

     },
     "supplier"{
         "type": "string",
-        "description": "Catering company or third party that provided services/food for th event" },
+        "description": "Catering company or third party that provided services/food for the event" },
     "total_cost": {
         "type": "decimal",